morganesque/ghijklmno/_posts/2015-11-14-what-is-a-blog.md

 The other thing a blog should be is a conversation starter and I also realised that by always attempting to create complete and unassailable arguments I was unwittingly attempting to ward off the contributions of others. &ldquo;I&rsquo;ve got this sorted&rdquo; I was saying &ldquo;no need for your input&rdquo;.
 Whereas if _sorting out my ideas_ was really what I was interested in doing, what better a way than to bounce them off others.

 Hmmm&hellip; 485 words, beginning to look like a blog-post type of length.
 Now the feelings of discomfort set in. &ldquo;It&rsquo;s all a little facile isn&rsquo;t it&rdquo;. &ldquo;Surely people know all this already&rdquo;. &rdquo;They will think you are an idiot for stating the obvious&rdquo;.
-Self-doubt is such a wonderfully predictable thing.
+Self-doubt.

 Well to hell with it.
 I&rsquo;ll put this up and from now on attempt to remember to try and post more imperfect half-formed rubbish maybe.